 When looking to buy or sell a mobile home on leased land then property taxes do not apply since the land that the home is sitting on is not being sold in the purchase.
-This is because in that situation, the land is being leased and paid every month through a payment called lot rent to the mobile home park.
+This is because, in that situation, the land is being leased and paid every month through a payment called lot rent to the mobile home park owner(s).

-When purchasing the home on leased land in Sarasota, one needs to pay attention to two things.
+When purchasing a home on leased land in Sarasota, one needs to pay attention to two things.

-Second, the surtax that is paid to the county on top of the actual sales tax.
+- Second, the surtax is paid to the county on top of the actual sales tax.